adarshdhakar/ChitChat/docs/System_Design_Document.md

 1. **User Registration/Login**
    - User submits registration/login form.
    - Backend validates and processes the request.
-   - On success, JWT token is issued and stored on the client.
+   - On success, the current user data is stored in .

 2. **Sending a Message**
    - User sends a message via the frontend interface.